 Jiri to Everest Base Camp Trek Difficulty

 Jiri to Everest Base Camp Trek is ranked as a strenuous trek.
 There are various reasons for this.
 One of the most obvious is the altitude of the trek.
 You will reach at the maximum altitude of 5545 meters in Kala Patthar.
+Altitude sickness can be a serious concern at this altitude in this region.
 In addition, the total number of days where you will be involved in trekking is 18 days.
 You will be walking for an average of 5-6 hours during your trek.
 So, it is compulsory for you to be engaged in some form of training before coming to complete the Jiri to EBC trek.
-You need to train for around 3-4 months prior to coming of this trek.
+In short, you need to train for around 3-4 months prior to coming of this trek.

-You can spend a few morning hours of a few weeks with jogging, running, swimming or cycling as a preparation for this trek.
+We can spend a few morning hours of a few weeks with jogging, running, swimming, or cycling as a preparation for this trek.
 You can also hit the gym to increase your strength and endurance.
 Likewise, you can go hiking and short trekking before heading to this trek.
-These short hikes will give you a feel of how well your body has adapted to trekking for long hours.
+Eventually, these short hikes will give you a feel of how well your body has adapted to trekking for long hours.

 Classic Jiri to Everest Base Camp Trek Map

 Day 01: Arrive at Kathmandu and transfer to Hotel.
 Hotel Accommodation.